biomejs/biome/crates/biome_analyze/CONTRIBUTING.md

 The test is designed to **show** diagnostics and code actions if the rule correctly emits the signal.
 If nothing is shown, your logic didn't emit any signal.

-#### Snapshots
+#### Snapshot Tests

 Inside the `tests/specs/` folder, rules are divided by group and rule name.
-The test infrastructure is rigid around the association of the pair "group/rule name", which means that _**your test cases are placed inside the wrong group, you won't see any diagnostics**_.
+The test infrastructure is rigid around the association of the pair "group/rule name", which means that _**if your test cases are placed inside the wrong group, you won't see any diagnostics**_.

-Since each new rule will start from `nursery`, that's where we start.
+Since each new rule will start from `nursery`, that's where we'll start.
-If you used `just new-js-lintrule`, a folder that use the name of the rule should exist.
+If you used `just new-js-lintrule`, a folder with the name of the rule should already exist there.
-Otherwise, create a folder called `myRuleName/`, and then create one or more files where you want to create different cases.
+Otherwise, create a folder called `myRuleName/`, and then create one or more files for the different cases you want to test.

+> [!NOTE]
-A common pattern is to create files prefixed by `invalid` or `valid`.
+> A common pattern is to create files prefixed by `invalid` or `valid`.
-The files prefixed by `invalid` contain code that are reported by the rule.
+> - The files prefixed by `invalid` contain code that is reported by the rule.
-The files prefixed by `valid` contain code that are not reported by the rule.
+> - The files prefixed by `valid` contain code that is not reported by the rule.

+##### `.jsonc` files

-Files ending with the extension `.jsonc` are differently handled.
+Files ending with the extension `.jsonc` are handled differently.
 These files should contain an array of strings where each string is a code snippet.
 For instance, for the rule `noVar`, the file `invalidScript.jsonc` contains: